NavaneethaCSR/GraphRag/README.md

       python -m graphrag.index --root ./ragtest4

       After executing step 3, the following steps are generated: text chunks, entity extraction, entity summarization, community extraction and community reports.
+4. Run the MIE.py file on the entity extraction step for performing feature extraction.

-4 .Run detect.py to perform detection on the unseen dataset, which will be stored in the PREDICTIONS folder.
+5 .Run detect.py to perform detection sing community reports on the unseen dataset, which will be stored in the PREDICTIONS folder.